njoysubho/blog/content/posts/resilience4j.md

 Another type of bulkheading is the Semaphore bulkhead, here instead of a separate thread pool per downstream call, we define maximum permissible calls per downstream.

-To demonstrate this pattern, I created an endpoint in r4j-serviceB `/v1/semaphore-bulkhead` which will be called by r4j-serviceA.
+To demonstrate this pattern, I have created an endpoint in r4j-serviceB `/v1/semaphore-bulkhead` which will be called by r4j-serviceA.
 The caller method is decorated as below -

 ```